google/docsy-example/content/en/docs/Locations/Halcron/_index.md

 ## Geography

-            <div>Rolling plains and mountains cover most of Halcron</div>
+            Rolling plains and mountains cover most of Halcron

 ## Flora & Fauna

-            <div>Wolves, snakes</div>
+            Wolves, snakes

 ## Natural Resources

-            <div>Halcron contains many types of wild animals that roams the forests and plains.
+            Halcron contains many types of wild animals that roams the forests and plains.

-Halcron is also unique in that the Cryswind Peak and the mountains surrounding it contain nearly all types of metals used by the Meroei.</div>
+Halcron is also unique in that the Cryswind Peak and the mountains surrounding it contain nearly all types of metals used by the Meroei.